c0shea/AdminLTE-Template/README.md

 # AdminLTE Template

 The AdminLTE Template is a ready-to-go template for constructing high-quality ASP.NET MVC projects.
-The template also includes other useful plugins, such as Select2.
+The template also includes other useful plugins.

 This template aims to make development faster and easier since the basic structure of all the dependencies is already defined.